Responsible Vineyard Agriculture in Provence

 Organic Agriculture: In France, the “Bio” means organic, and the regulations are rigid.
 We’re at the very beginning of this journey here at Domaine Mirabeau, having stopped conventional farming when Stephen and Jeany purchased the domaine in September 2019, and we’re now on our four-year conversion to the organic designation.

-In many ways, organic farming is a return to early agricultural practises before the creation of synthetic fertilizers and pesticides.
+In many ways, organic farming is a return to early agricultural practices before the creation of synthetic fertilizers and pesticides.
 The organic approach mandates the use of natural fertilizers such as compost and manure.
 This agricultural philosophy shuns the use of genetically modified products and synthetic substances and focuses on sustainable cultivation.
 Organic farming standards are regulated at the country level and internationally.